frictionlessdata/website/site/blog/2019-03-01-datacurator/README.md

 ---
 title: Data Curator
+date: 2019-03-01
+tags:
+category: case-studies
 interviewee: Stephen Gates
-category: case-studies
-date: 2019-03-01
 subject_context: Data Curator makes use of the Frictionless Data Specifications to allow users to define information about their data using their desktop computer, prior to publishing it on the Internet
 image: /img/blog/data-curator-logo.png
 description: Data Curator is a simple desktop editor to help describe, validate, and share usable open data.